RusdiHaizim/AI_PROJECT_2_PACMAN_SUDOKU/README.md

 Currently implemented NewExtractor as part of features, that allows Pacman to not be an idiot and needing over 100 training runs to solve some mazes.

-Highlights of NewExtractor:
+**Highlights of NewExtractor:**
-.
-It can distinguish activeGhost from scaredGhost
+- It can distinguish activeGhost from scaredGhost
-.
-It will try to find and eat capsules if activeGhost is present, conserve capsules otherwise .
-It will play safe by prioritising finishing the maze instead of actively seeking out scaredGhost (HIGHLY USEFUL for trickyClassic and capsuleClassic)
+- It will try to find and eat capsules if activeGhost is present, conserve capsules otherwise
+- It will play safe by prioritising finishing the maze instead of actively seeking out scaredGhost (HIGHLY USEFUL for trickyClassic and capsuleClassic)
-.
-It's usually not retarded (stuttering up and down after eating capsules due to overdose)
+- It's usually not retarded (stuttering up and down after eating capsules due to overdose)